NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 Urban Soils and Anthropogenic Landscapes

-Urban soils, often heavily altered by construction, pollution, and other human activities, form the foundation of urban green infrastructure and urban agriculture.
-Although frequently overlooked, recent research shows that these soils provide essential ecosystem services, including carbon storage, stormwater regulation, nutrient cycling, and support for vegetation that improves air quality, reduces urban heat, and enables food production [16] [17].
+Urban soils, often heavily altered by construction, pollution, and other human activities, form the foundation of urban green infrastructure and UA.
+Although frequently overlooked, recent research shows that these soils provide essential ecosystem services, including carbon storage, stormwater regulation, nutrient cycling, and support for vegetation that improves air quality, reduces urban heat, and enables sustainable food production [16] [17].

 A major recurring issue in urban soil science is contamination.
-Many city soils contain legacy pollutants such as lead from old paints and gasoline, posing health risks and constraining the growth of urban agriculture [18] [19].
-Toxic metals and other contaminants often necessitate soil testing, remediation, or the use of clean substrates in raised beds to ensure food safety [18].
-Identifying effective strategies to manage contamination—especially in-situ techniques—is an increasingly important focus of current research [20].
+Many city soils contain legacy pollutants such as lead from older house paints and gasoline, posing health risks and constraining the growth of UA [18] [19].
+Toxic metals and other contaminants often necessitate soil testing, remediation, or the use of clean substrates or raised beds to ensure food safety [18].
+Identifying effective strategies to manage contamination, especially in-situ techniques, is an increasingly important topic for future research [20].

 Leveraging the Best Minds and Resources

 Urban sustainability and resilience cannot be addressed by individual institutions acting alone.
-NRSP12 draws on expertise across the SAES system and beyond, integrating soil scientists, ecologists, engineers, social scientists, planners, and Extension professionals into coordinated IRNs.
-These networks provide platforms for cross-pollination of ideas, avoiding duplication of effort and enabling more rapid progress.
-Importantly, the project also plans to encourage researchers to work with municipalities, NGOs, and federal agencies, to ensure that science is co-produced with those responsible for implementation.
+NRSP12 will promote interdisciplinary collaboration to generate new research and will draw on expertise across the SAES system and beyond, integrating soil scientists, ecologists, engineers, social scientists, planners, and Extension professionals into coordinated IRNs.
+Within these networks, we will provide platforms for cross-pollination of ideas, avoiding duplication of effort, and enabling more rapid progress.
+Importantly, IRNs will encourage researchers to work with municipalities, NGOs, and federal agencies to ensure that science addresses real management concerns.

 This proposal builds directly on the increasing recognition of urban systems as a national priority for the land-grant system.
-Initiatives like NUREC, the National Urban Extension Leaders (NUEL) network and recent USDA investments in urban agriculture, urban forestry, and heat health highlight the continuing need.
+Initiatives like NUREC, NUEL and recent USDA investments in urban agriculture, urban forestry, and heat health highlight the continuing need.
 NRSP12, and its integration with NUREC, provides a logical progression by offering a durable support framework to institutionalize and scale this work.
 Rather than a temporary project, it embeds the NRSP12 framework into existing, well-known institutions, enhancing our existing ability to support a wide array of multistate research and Extension efforts for years to come.

 Rationale